 Identifying, valuing, and dividing the marital property is an arduous process.
 While many attorneys negotiate directly with each other on behalf of their clients, there are a few other ways to decide which spouse retains which assets:

-- Here, another person, usually another divorce lawyer, helps facilitate a settlement by speaking with both sides.
+- Divorce Mediation.
+Here, another person, usually another divorce lawyer, helps facilitate a settlement by speaking with both sides.
 Mediators are required to be neutral.

 - Collaborative divorce.
 In this process, the lawyers and spouses meet at regular intervals in person.
 The lawyers usually work with other professionals, including child psychologists and accountants, to help foster an agreement.

 - Trial before a judge.
 When your spouse simply will not cooperate, we are strong advocates for you in court.